Weekend and Accelerated EMT Class Sessions

 Cost: $1,595.00 (Financing Available) and Includes All Books/Supplies and Materials

 Students generally meet Weekends from 9AM to 5:30PM.
-Externship hours may be completed on the weekends or up to 30 days after class, subect to availability as explained above.
 This course is fast paced and intense, but a truly exciting and quick way to become an EMT.

 You can register for the course, by Clicking Here.
 Please complete the Program Packet to assist you with meeting the requirements prior to class and beginning externships.